Census 2016: Western provinces’ populations are the fastest-growing in Canada

 Cities

 Toronto’s population surpassed 5.9 million, but it grew at a slower rate in this census period, at about 6 per cent, compared to more than 9 per cent from 2006 to 2011.
 Montreal topped four million for the first time in 2011, and Vancouver had nearly 2.5 million.
-The five fastest growing cities were all in the prairies, led by Calgary and Edmonton, which both surpassed 1.3 million residents, and Regina and Saskatoon (295,000 and 236,000) respectively.
-Just two of Canada’s large cities, known as CMAs, shrunk in this census period – Windsor and Thunder Bay.
+The five fastest growing cities were all in the prairies, led by Calgary and Edmonton, which both surpassed 1.3 million residents, and Saskatoon and Regina (295,000 and 236,000), respectively .
+Just two of Canada’s large cities, known as CMAs (census metropolitan areas), shrunk in this census period – Windsor and Thunder Bay.

 The census counted more than 14 million private dwellings in 2016, an increase of 5.6 per cent over 2011, a slightly slower rate of increase than in the previous census period.